connexcs/docs/did-bulk-tool.md

 ![alt text][did-bulk-1]

-2)	Click on it and you would be landed on a new page showing you the existing DIDs.![alt text][did-bulk-3]
+2)	Click on it and you would be landed on a new page showing you the existing DIDs.

 ![alt text][bulk-did-2]